garden-rs/garden/doc/src/configuration.md

       message: The time is now: $(date)
 ```

-When a tree specifies multiple templates then all of the tempaltes are merged into
+When a tree specifies multiple templates then all of the templates are merged into
 the tree's definitions.
 If variables are multiply-defined across multiple templates
 then the variable's value from the last specified template will be used.